Rethinking Life at Home

 With more time at home we need comfortable well thought out spaces that can cater for active rest and play whether watching a film, reading or playing board games.
 Whilst a home cinema may be considered a luxury, our internet enabled TV screens are becoming a key provider of how we choose to be entertained.
 As well as watching films and TV, our screen spaces will serve to enable us to attend online courses, virtual visits to art galleries and theatre together with connecting with friends and family through Zoom and other platforms.
 Our active living spaces will need careful planning to deliver a comfortable experience.

 With many businesses, employers and employees realising that home working is here to stay, creating healthy ergonomically designed workspaces are key to making this adaptation.
 Dining tables are a poor substitute for a desk and dining chairs and laptops are not ergonomically designed for long periods of usage.
-Whilst a desk under the stairs may be a clever use of space, in a busy house-hold home working will require quiet private spaces to be able to work effectively.
+In a busy household home working with require quiet private spaces to be able to work effectively, invest in a proper desk and make a feature of office storage with an open shelving system.

 Centres of well-being

 The ethos of biophilia, meaning a love of nature has been fast forwarded with our experience of lock-down.
 Gardening and growing plants whether indoors or outside is now widely recognised as an activity that improves mental health and well-being.
-It extends to an appreciation of colour and textures that relate to nature and so will influence our choices for our homes.
-The use of indoor plants improves indoor air quality and blurs the boundaries between our indoor and outdoor spaces, creating an oasis of calm greenery whilst increasing the impression of space in both the home and garden.
+It extends to an appreciation of colour and textures that relate to nature and so will influence choices for our homes.
+The use of indoor plants improves indoor air quality and blurs the boundaries between indoor and outdoor spaces.
+Get creative combining plants together, creating an oasis of calm greenery whilst increasing the impression of space in the home.

 Lower your energy consumption